CSCI-442-Mines/project-3-starter/README.md

 > either pass, or fail, each individual test.
 There is no in-between)
 >
 > Lastly, if your program crashes during execution, it will be considered
-> \"incorrect\", _regardless of whether it produces the correct output
+> "incorrect", _regardless of whether it produces the correct output
 > file_.
 Due to this it is **VITAL** that all memory issues are taken care
 > of as these can cause code to crash.
 It is possible to have memory
-> issues even when you don\'t call malloc especially in this project where
+> issues even when you don't call malloc especially in this project where
 > memory is being divided up for the threads!

 ### Performance Measurement

 - To test whether your program properly AND efficiently use threads, we will run your program with large test files (e.g. `test/input_large`).
-We will use the following formula to evaluate the \'parallel efficiency\', i.e.,
+We will use the following formula to evaluate the 'parallel efficiency', i.e.,
   $\text{PE}$, of your code:

   $$\text{PE} = \frac{\text{CPU Time (User)} + \text{CPU Time (System)}}{\text{Wall time} \cdot \text{Number of threads}}$$